'It was a nightmare': 2 children dead, driver charged after city bus crashes into Laval daycare

 "My friend's son is at Ste-Justine right now," she continued.
 "I think he is okay."

-Laval Mayor Stephane Boyer said police are looking into the events prior to the crash, adding that the driver had been employed with the STL for a decade.
+Laval Mayor Stephane Boyer said police are looking into the events prior to the crash, adding that the driver had been employed with the STL, the city's transit agency, for a decade.

-"Our hearts go out to the families and employees affected by this tragedy," wrote Laval's public transport agency, the STL, on social media.
+"Our hearts go out to the families and employees affected by this tragedy," wrote the STL on social media.

-"The Service de police de la Ville de Laval is currently conducting an investigation in which we are actively collaborating."

 The bus drivers' union also wrote online that it's "wholeheartedly with the families and daycare workers," and that it's in contact with police.